Back to basics #4 – No waiver clauses

 This piece is the fourth in our ‘back to basics’ series.
-This month, we consider why the inclusion of a ‘no waiver’ clause in security documentation is necessary but also consider examples of when they have not had the desired effect.
+Here we consider why the inclusion of a ‘no waiver’ clause in security documentation is necessary but also consider examples of when they have not had the desired effect.

 What is a waiver of rights?